 You and your child can decide together on which apps they have access to.
 Of course, your job as a responsible parent is to make sure these decisions are wise.

 This can be challenging, as kids will naturally want to use certain apps – social media, for example – before they are ready to do so.
 Again, your trust-based relationship on the topic of the internet and devices is crucial.

 Fortunately, there are lots of safe apps for all sorts of things and for all age groups.
-We at Magikbee built our own – KidsBeeTV, the safe and edutainment video app for kids.
+We at Magikbee built our own – KidsBeeTV, the safe, educational, and fun video app for kids.
 That would be a great option for a child who loves watching videos.